marijnh/Eloquent-JavaScript/08_error.md

 _Right_.
 Dividing 13 by 10 does not produce a whole number.
-Instead of `n /= base`, what we actually want is `n = Math.floor(n / base)` so that the number is properly “shifted” to the right.
+Instead of `n /= base`, what we actually want is `n = Math.floor(n / base)` so that the number is properly "shifted" to the right.

 {{index "JavaScript console", "debugger statement"}}